 Once you have successfully completed all the above stages, you and your dog will be a fully qualified “Burns by Your Side, Reading Team and a member of the BBYS family.
 Our support doesn’t end there.
 We are always around to help and arrange regular get-togethers and information sessions.
 We have a closed Facebook page for everyone to keep in touch with each other and share inspiring stories.

-If you are a school interested in participating in the Reading to Dog Scheme, we would love to hear from you.
-Presently the scheme is open to schools for children of all ages in the following areas:
+Presently the Burns By Your Side scheme is open to schools for children of all ages in the following areas:

 Pembrokeshire and Ceredigion